 The battles are awesome.
 The creatures are awesome.

 I'm disappointed with the effects though, and I feel like they didn't catch the size ratio as well as they could have.
 There's so much shaky came and close-up footage that you never capture the contrasts when there's something going on, and when they pan out to give that awe-inspiring feeling of holy-shit-the-Titans-are-big, then there's always stormy weather, ice, water vapor or other natural ambience in the way - and though the city fights no doubt required a huuuge amount of work to set up, I'm still disappointed in their simplicity.
 The surface textures on the skyscrapers sometimes come off blank and artificial.
 They don't capture reflections.
 They don't detail debris.
-The atmospheric distortion is cool too, but it's so clearly a veil for a detail level they either didn't have a budget for, were too lazy for, or for some reason chose to leave out.
+The atmospheric distortion is cool too, but it's so clearly a veil for a detail level they either didn't have a budget for, were too lazy for, or for some other reason chose to leave out.

 I'm also not super into the final song.
 It was good, but not the polished piece of instrumental mastery it feels like greatness such as this deserves.
 Much like the movie itself.
 I love it but... maybe there was just too much hype after all.
 I bug down on details.
 It's just not polished enough; I don't see the shine I hoped to.